obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Why and How to use Stylelint for your Obsidian Theme.md

 stylelint --fix "/path/to/my/css/file/theme.css"
 ```

-### In a Code Editor
+### In the Code Editor
 More convenient than using `stylelint` in the Terminal is to install an integration for your code editor.
-With those editor integrations, you can get live feedback on how linting rule violations as soon as you type them in the editor.
+With those editor integrations, you can get live feedback on linting rule violations as soon as you type them.

 There is a plugin for [Sublime Text](https://packagecontrol.io/packages/SublimeLinter-stylelint) (also requires the [SublimeLinter Plugin](https://packagecontrol.io/packages/SublimeLinter)), a plugin for [VS Code](https://marketplace.visualstudio.com/items), and a bunch of plugins for [other common code editors](https://stylelint.io/user-guide/integrations/editor/).